Catherine Fillol

 Catherine Fillol (or Filliol; c.
 1507 – c.
 1535), Lady Seymour, was an English aristocrat and the first wife of Edward Seymour, 1st Duke of Somerset.
-The current Duke is Somerset is her distant but direct descendant.
+The current Duke of Somerset is her distant but direct descendant.

 Family

 Fillol was the daughter and co-heiress of Sir William Fillol (or Filliol; 1453 – 9 July 1527), of Woodlands, Horton, Dorset, and of Fillol's Hall, Essex.

 She was the first wife of Sir Edward Seymour, who went on to become the first Duke of Somerset of a new creation.
 He was Lord Protector of England and the uncle of King Edward VI, after his sister Jane Seymour married King Henry VIII.